September 03, 2010, 08:59:45 PM *

 Plug-ins:

-JavaSound library plug-in Version date: August 24, 2010
+JavaSound library plug-in Version date: January 7, 2012

 Interface to the Java Sound API.
-More compatable than OpenAL, but not as high quality and fewer features.
+More compatible than OpenAL, but not as high quality and fewer features.
 This plug-in utilizes JavaSound's panning and volume control methods to simulate an reasonable-quality 3D sound system.
 Known bug: quickPlaying sounds will begin playing them at full volume for a split second, before switching to the correct volume.
 This is a bug with the Java Sound API itself, and therefore beyond my control to correct.
 An easy workaround is to add 0.02 seconds of silence to the beginning of each sound effect (the free Audacity sound editor works well for this).

-LWJGL OpenAL library plug-in Version date: August 24, 2010
+LWJGL OpenAL library plug-in Version date: April 17, 2013

 Interface to the LWJGL binding of OpenAL.
 The LWJGL library (http://www.lwjgl.org) is required for this plug-in to work.
-This library sounds much better than Java Sound, but is not as compatable.
+This library sounds much better than Java Sound, but is not as compatible.
 I recommend using the JavaSound library plug-in as a backup option.
 NOTE: Please read the included LWJGL license.

-JOAL library plug-in Version date: August 24, 2010
+JOAL library plug-in Version date: April 17, 2013

-WAV codec plug-in Version date: August 24, 2010
+WAV codec plug-in Version date: October 23, 2010

 Adds support for .wav files.